 There’s emerging research redefining saturated fats healthy benefits.
 People have been replacing coconut oil with vegetable oil which may not be the better choice depending on the type used.

-Some research has demonstrated consuming coconut oil may actually improve good cholesterol, despite its saturated fats 8.
+Some research has demonstrated consuming it may actually improve good cholesterol, despite its saturated fats 8.

 The USDA recommends limiting saturated fat intake to less than 10% of the daily calories.
 Until more is learned about coconut oil it’s best to treat it like a saturated fat.
 Always check with your physician about the proper diet for you.